► 20% OFF SITEWIDE! Sitewide Sale ► GOING FAST!Doorbusters

 • Benefits: Instant on with no warm-up time.
 Excellent for creating a relaxed, comfortable environment.

 • Drawbacks: They are less energy-efficient compared to newer technologies and have a shorter lifespan.
+The color is very yellow and could be considered unnatural, since objects may not appear in their true colors.

 2. Halogen Bulbs